 Chandrababu Naidu trying to emerge as linchpin of anti-BJP front; What is he aiming at?

-New Delhi, May 18: Andhra Pradesh Pradesh Chief Minister N Chandrababu Naidu seems to have taken the lead in to bring all major opposition leaders onboard so that shift moves can be made in case of a hung verdict on May 23.
-Naidu seems to be on a mission and wants leaders to shun differences and be together so as not to give the BJP time to garner numbers if the saffron party falls short of the magic majority number.
+New Delhi, May 18: Andhra Pradesh Pradesh Chief Minister N Chandrababu Naidu seems to have taken the lead to bring all the major opposition leaders onboard so that swift moves can be made in case of a hung verdict on May 23.
+Naidu seems to be on a mission and wants leaders to shun differences, and be together so as not to give the BJP time to garner numbers if the saffron party falls short of the magic majority number.

 Naidu knows that the BJP is good at swift negotiations, what happened after Goa Assembly elections is a testimony to what Shah and company can do in a short span of time.
 Time indeed is of essence, and last minute talks would only delay, and allow the BJP to act if the need be.